aatayde/100DaysOfCode/files/Day069/README.md

 # Day 69

-## Unit Conversion
+## Temperature Conversion

-    On click convert F to C
+    On click convert F° to C°